 - 3.6.3.1.
 The Committee on Committees and Elections shall devise procedures for and shall supervise and administer all elections of members of the Senate. - 3.6.3.2.
 The Committee shall devise procedures for and shall supervise and administer all elections within the Senate, including elected officers and elected members of committees, except for the Committee on Committees and Elections. - 3.6.3.3.
-The Committee shall certify vacancies in the Senate and in Senate and Senate appointed university committees. - 3.6.3.4.
-The Committee shall supervise and administer the elections of Academic senators and of members to boards and selection committees, and it shall supervise and administer the elections or appointments of others to various positions as directed by the Senate or by the Executive Committee. - 3.6.3.5.
+The Committee shall certify vacancies in the Senate and in Senate and Senateappointed university committees. - 3.6.3.4.
+The Committee shall supervise and administer the elections of Academic senators and of members to boards and selection committees, and it shall supervise and administer the elections or appointments of others to various positions as directed by the Senate or by the Senate Executive Committee. - 3.6.3.5.
 Members of the Committee shall, when requested, act as tellers when votes are cast by ballot. - 3.6.3.6.
 The Committee shall decide in cases of doubt the eligibility for election or membership in the electorate. - 3.6.3.7.
-The Committee shall conduct all referenda to amend the Constitution.

-3.7.
-Committee on Constitution and Bylaws

-3.7.1.
-Membership (7): The Committee shall consist of the Secretary of the Senate, four faculty members and one non-MPP staff member nominated by the Committee on Committees and Elections and appointed by the Senate, and one student appointed by the Associated Students.
+The Committee shall conduct all referenda to amend the Constitution. - 3.7.
+Committee on Constitution and Bylaws - 3.7.1.
+Membership (7): - 3.7.1.1.
+Ex officio (voting): Secretary of the Senate. - 3.7.1.2.
+Appointed (6): four faculty members, one non-MPP staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate, and one student appointed in accordance with procedures established by the Associated Students.
+At least two of the appointed members shall be senators. - 3.7.2.
+The parliamentarian, while not a member of the committee, shall be invited to the meeting in an advisory capacity. - 3.7.3.
+Functions

-- 3.7.2.1.
+3.7.3.1.
 The Committee shall review periodically the Constitution and Bylaws of the Senate and university policies, and it shall recommend to the Senate such changes as desirable.
-It shall report to the Senate its recommendations with respect to proposed amendments to the Constitution or Bylaws that have been submitted in writing, signed by the originator(s), and referred to the Committee by the Senate or by the Senate Executive Committee. - 3.7.2.2.
-Questions concerning interpretations of the text of a Senate-approved document shall be referred to the Committee. - 3.7.2.3.
-Interpretations by the Committee shall be reported in writing to the Senate and shall be considered binding unless reversed or altered by action of the Senate. - 3.7.2.4.
+It shall report to the Senate its recommendations with respect to proposed amendments to the Constitution or Bylaws that have been submitted in writing, signed by the originator(s), and referred to the Committee by the Senate or by the Senate Executive Committee.
+3.7.3.2.
+Questions concerning interpretations of the text of a Senate-approved document shall be referred to the Committee.
+3.7.3.3.
+Interpretations by the Committee shall be reported in writing to the Senate and shall be considered binding unless reversed or altered by action of the Senate.
+3.7.3.4.
 The Committee shall consider each year, as may be necessary, revision of the list of Senate and Senate-appointed university committees and of the membership and functions of each committee.
 It shall present its recommendations to the Senate in the first Senate meeting held after April 1.